Himanshukr000/TU-CTF-2018/Literal/README.md

 ## DIFFICULTY:
 EASY!

 Well This Challenge was a cakewalk.
 The link was redirecting to another webpage on Wikipedia.
-To Solve this We just stopped the loading of webpage and viewed the source of page http://18.222.124.7/Literal.html.
+To Solve this We just stopped the loading of webpage and viewed the source of page (CTRL+U) http://18.222.124.7/Literal.html.
 It gave something like this:

 ```HTML